 HOW TO REGISTER FOR THE EXAM

-You must register for the exam at least two to three months prior to your preferred test date.
 You can register a maximum of 6 months in advance.
 You can schedule the exam in any of the following three ways:

 - Online: Create your account on mba.com to register and finish the registration process.
 (Note: This is the most popular way of registration.)